Student Management

 Homework and Home Study Policy

-Lilydale High School believes that homework is an essential part of the curriculum and should be completed on a regular basis.
-Homework is time set aside each night by the student to extend and develop their study skills and to prepare them for senior years.
+Lilydale High School believes that homework is vital for the curriculum.
+It should be completed regularly.
+Homework is time set aside each night by the student.
+They use this time to extend and develop their study skills.
+This prepares them for senior years.
 Students are expected to do home study every day as independent study habits are crucial for a successful VCE.

 Illness and Sick Bay